yeesoft/yii2-yee-seo/README.md

 This module is part of Yee CMS (based on Yii2 Framework).

 SEO module lets you easily create and manage search engine optimization records on your site.
+The module also helps you easily generate sitemap.xml file.

 Installation
 ------------